algotech/avoidable/README.md

 ## Solution

-Our package aims to improve the way keyboards and inputs are being handled, giving you multiple ways to get the input into a visible spot.
+This package aims to improve the way keyboards and inputs are being handled, giving you multiple ways to get the input into a visible spot.

 ![AlignToInput](https://user-images.githubusercontent.com/82050258/182376886-3a9c605a-99eb-4ee8-b9cb-7f8e7ac5dc8a.gif)